Quick answer

 Meetings dominate organisational life.
 Research shows that as much as one third of meetings are unnecessary (Tolliver & Sass, 2024).
-A Microsoft (2024) survey found that 68% of employees do not have enough uninterrupted focus time during the workday, with poorly designed meetings a major contributor .
+A Microsoft (2024) survey found that 68% of employees do not have enough uninterrupted focus time during the workday, with poorly designed meetings a major contributor.
 And according to the London School of Economics, 35% of business meetings are considered unproductive, costing organisations billions annually in lost time and productivity (LSE, 2024).

 These numbers are sobering.
 They reveal not only how much of our lives are consumed by meetings, but also how little return we often get on that investment.
 Most professionals can recall leaving a meeting unclear about what was decided, unsure of their own role, or questioning why they needed to be there at all.
+The cost is not only the hour itself.
+It is the residue that follows: the email that has to explain what should have been decided in the room, the second meeting scheduled to repair the first, the quiet erosion of trust that accumulates when gathering after gathering fails to justify itself.

 So the question “How can I make my meetings more effective?” is not just a matter of productivity.
 It is a matter of respect.
 Respect for people’s time, for their energy, and for the purpose of our collective work.
 Effectiveness cannot be reduced to efficiency or speed.
 A meeting that races through an agenda but leaves participants disengaged is not effective.
 True effectiveness is measured by whether people leave the room with clarity, ownership, and connection: three outcomes far more valuable than any action list.
+Clarity settles what was uncertain.
+Ownership turns a decision into something people carry forward rather than wait to be reminded of.
+Connection is the quieter outcome, easy to overlook, yet it is what allows the next difficult meeting to go well, because the relationships in the room have already been strengthened.

 The following ten practices are designed to help leaders, managers, and teams reclaim the power of meetings.
 They draw from research and lived experience, and they are grounded in the belief that meetings are not interruptions to real work but the very stage where shared purpose comes alive.